mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 subtitle: "A cheatsheet just for me, made by me"
 ---

-One of the best ways for me to learn a topic is to teach a topic.
-To that end, I'm giving a presentation for our [local front-end development meetup](https://www.meetup.com/Gainesville-Front-End-Dev-Meetup/events/246457734/) this week.
+One of the best ways for anyone to learn a topic is to teach that topic.
+To that end, I'm giving a presentation for my [local front-end development meetup](https://www.meetup.com/Gainesville-Front-End-Dev-Meetup/events/246457734/) this week.
 In preparation, I'm writing this CSS cheat sheet / blog.

 Before we start, let's recite the *CSS Grid Cheat Sheet Creed*.